Our Process

 1. Purpose

-• It outlines the specific issue or challenge that the research aims to address and provides context for the study.
+• It outlines the specific issue or challenge the research aims to address and provides context for the study.

 2. Content